Asymmetric Number Partitioning with Splitting and Interval Targets: Partition with Split Items

-First, assume that ${\cal X}$ has a $t$-feasible partition with $s$ split jobs.
-By \Cref{largestObjects}, we can assume that only the $s$ longest jobs are split.
-Therefore, removing the $s$ longest jobs results in a partition of ${\cal X}'$ with no split jobs, where the completion time in each machine is at most $S+tS = S' + d M'$.
-This is a $d$-possible partition of ${\cal X}'$.
+First, assume that ${\cal X}$ has a $v$-feasible partition with $s$ split items.
+By \Cref{largestObjects}, we can assume that only the $s$ largest items are split.
+Therefore, removing the $s$ largest items results in a partition of ${\cal X}'$ with no split items, where the relative sum in each bin is at most $S+vS = S' + u M'$.
+This is a $u$-possible partition of ${\cal X}'$.

-Second, assume that ${\cal X}'$ has a $d$-possible partition.
-In this partition, each machine completion time is at most $S' + dM' = S+tS$, so it is a $t$-feasible partition of ${\cal X}'$.
-To get a $t$-feasible partition of ${\cal X}$, take the $s$ previously-removed jobs and add them to the machines, possibly splitting some jobs between machines, such that the completion time in each machine remains at most $S+tS$.
-This is possible because the sum of all jobs is $A S\leq A (S+tS)$. ~~ This construction is done in polynomial time, which completes the proof. \end{proof}
+Second, assume that ${\cal X}'$ has a $u$-possible partition.
+In this partition, each bin relative sum is at most $S' + uM' = S+vS$, so it is a $v$-feasible partition of ${\cal X}'$.
+To get a $v$-feasible partition of ${\cal X}$, take the $s$ previously removed items and add them to the bins, possibly splitting some items between bins, such that the relative sum in each bin remains at most $S+vS$.
+This is possible since the sum of the items is $\sumratios{} S \leq \sumratios{} (S+vS)$.
+This construction is done in polynomial time. \end{proof} Combining \Cref{thm:from-shared-to-interval} with \Cref{thm:n>=3} provides a polynomial time algorithm to solve \splititem{\asym\decision}{$n,s,v$}{${\cal X}, {\cal R}$} for any fixed $n\geq 3, s\geq n-2$ and rational $v\geq 0$.
+The latter is used to solve the \splititem{\asym\minmax}{$n,s$}{${\cal X}, {\cal R}$} optimization problem by using binary search on the parameter $v$ of the \splititem{\asym\decision}{$n,s,v$}{${\cal X}, {\cal R}$} problem.